Chiefs sign running back Spencer Ware

-KANSAS CITY, Mo.
-(KSHB)— Kansas City Chiefs fans might see a familiar face in the backfield this weekend when they take on the New England Patriots.
+KANSAS CITY, Mo. – Kansas City Chiefs fans might see a familiar face in the backfield this weekend when they take on the New England Patriots.

 As the team works through injuries in its running back corps, the team said Tuesday afternoon it had signed free agent running back Spencer Ware.